ecommunities/ecms-number-format/README.md

 This plugin allows you to provide visual validation of a numeric input field (input, number) via addition/removal of classes both during editing, and after leaving the field.
 In the standard declaration below, we demonstrate how you can validated against a variety of criteria without impeding a users ability to enter data in their own way, and then force the field to update to the closest valid data upon leaving focus.
-Criteria currently include: minimum value, maximum value, precision, and increment, but the to-do's include the ability to add additional filters via Regex strings, feel free to lend a hand!
+Criteria currently include: *min*imum value, *max*imum value, *dec*imal precision, and *inc*rement, but the to-do's include the ability to add additional filters via Regex strings, feel free to lend a hand!

 ### Configuration Examples:
 ```javascript